 The Church Library catalog is computerized and can be viewed online by clicking the link above under Library Online, as well as from the computer in the library that is available for catalog searches only.
 The Church Library uses the Dewey Decimal System, and you will find charts and signs about the library to help you in your search.
-You can ask the library staff for assistance, or contact the staff by calling the church office at (423) 886-2190 or by email.

 What type of resources does our Library provide?

 The library has excellent resources for many of the church programs for all ages.
 Resources include commentaries, theology, inspirational writings and devotionals; Christian writings and texts on Christian living; histories and doctrines of the Faith; and the Church and family living and parenting.

 The Christian publishing industry is at an all-time high, and writers of excellent Christian fiction are being published.
 Our library has a growing collection of these wonderful books and media, as well as some of the classics for adults, teens and children.
 If you haven’t taken advantage of this collection, you will be pleasantly surprised at the quality of writing that is being produced in Christian fiction.